AdobeDocs/experience-platform.en/help/rtcdp/use-case-guides/evolve-one-time-value-lifetime-value/evolve-one-time-value-to-lifetime-value.md

 >
 >This page presents a sample implementation of Real-Time CDP and Adobe Journey Optimizer to solve for the described use case.
 Use the figures, qualification criteria, and other given fields on the page as a guide, not as prescriptive figures.

+>[!IMPORTANT]
+>
+>To complete this use case, you need to be licensed for Real-Time CDP and Adobe Journey Orchestration.
+Read more in the [prerequisites and planning section](#prerequisites-and-planning) further below.

 Learn how to create personalized campaigns to offer the best complementary products or services based on a specific customer's attributes, behavior, and past purchases.

 ![Step by step Evolve one-time value to lifetime value high level visual overview.](../evolve-one-time-value-lifetime-value/images/step-by-step.png){width="1000" zoomable="yes"}

 ## Use case overview

 Consider that you have customers who visit your properties and sporadically purchase products or services you offer.
 You want to create personalized campaigns to appeal to these customers so your brand can offer them longer-term value instead of one-time value.
-Learn how to collect and manage data, create audiences, and action upon these audiences in Real-Time CDP and Adobe Journey Optimizer in order to evolve from offering one-time value to offering long-term value to your customers.
+Learn how to collect and manage data, create audiences, and create journeys to action upon these audiences in Real-Time CDP and Adobe Journey Optimizer in order to evolve from offering one-time value to offering long-term value to your customers.

 ## Prerequisites and planning {#prerequisites-and-planning}

-As you complete the steps to implement the use case, you will use various Real-Time CDP and Adobe Journey Optimizer functionality and UI elements (listed in the order in which you will use them).
+As you work through the steps to implement the use case, you will use various Real-Time CDP and Adobe Journey Optimizer functionality and UI elements (listed below in the order in which you will use them).

 Make sure that you have the necessary attribute-based access control permissions for all these areas, or ask your system administrator to grant you the necessary permissions.

 * [[!DNL Adobe Real-Time Customer Data Platform (Real-Time CDP)]](https://experienceleague.adobe.com/docs/platform-learn/tutorials/rtcdp/understanding-the-real-time-customer-data-platform.html): Integrate data across data sources to fuel the campaign.
 This data is then used to create the campaign audiences and surface personalized data elements used in the email and the web promo tiles (for example, name or account-related information).
 Finally, Real-Time CDP is also used to activate audiences to paid media destinations.
   * [Schemas](/help/xdm/home.md)